JEWELRY

 ABOUT

-White labradorite, a fascinating peristerite derived from varieties of Albite, unveils a captivating play of colors known as adularescence, displaying blue and multicolored reflections.
-This gemstone, composed of aluminum silicate, calcium, and sodium, offers a composition rich in mysteries.
+White labradorite, a captivating variety of peristerite derived from albite, reveals a mesmerizing play of colors known as adularescence, characterized by blue and multicolored reflections.
+This gemstone, composed of aluminum, calcium, and sodium silicate, intrigues with its unique structure and brilliance.

 Mines: Australia, Russia, Burma, the USA, India, Madagascar, Sri Lanka and Tanzania.